Punta Valfredda (2941m), trail 5

 The approximate time for the ascent is 4h38.
 The trail is rated EE difficulty.

 Although it is a trail that starts practically from the village, it is very little traveled and crosses a barren and lonely landscape with a few ruined and abandoned alpine pastures.
-The climb is monotonous and almost constantly in the sun from the beginning (which is why it is strongly recommended to start very early in the morning).
+The climb is monotonous and almost constantly under the rising sun behind the climber (which is why it is advisable to start early in the morning).

-From Punta Valfredda The Corno Vitello, behind it the Testa Grigia
+From Punta Valfredda the Corno Vitello, behind it the Testa Grigia Zoom in on the ridge joining the visible Pinter Bivouac (right) and the summit of Testa Grigia

-From Punta Valfredda The Corno Vitello, behind it the Testa Grigia
+From Punta Valfredda the Corno Vitello, behind it the Testa Grigia Zoom in on the ridge joining the visible Pinter Bivouac (right) and the summit of Testa Grigia

 Note that even Valnera Pass alone can be a worthy final destination.
 From Valnera Pass one can reach, if one does not want to continue to Punta Valfredda, the closer Punta Valnera (2754m), which is less scenic but no less appreciable.